moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 students came in 2nd in design for their first showing.
-I mentored and traveled with three of my students who received $6k from the Blum Center in internal grants to implement their `senior design project in Cambodia`_ with a local NGO, Wetlands Work!
+I mentored and traveled with three of my students who received $6k from the Blum Center in internal grants to implement their `senior design project in Cambodia`_ with a local NGO, Wetlands Work!.
 I mentored one student under a 199 course in the preliminary design of an electric tricycle for an ALS patient that was awarded a $3.5k CITRIS grant and a $15k tricycle donation from Outrider USA.
 This project led into an early start collaborative senior design project between BME